softwaresaved/2019-09-05-belfast-git-rss/ScriptOutline.md

 Check that your collaborator has issued their own `pull request`.
 Go back to your original repository and check - you should see a `pull request` on the tab at the top.
 Click on that and then click on the pull request - you can then inspect the changes and choose whether you want to:

 * `Merge pull request` (or you can `squash and merge` - take several commits and make them one, `Rebase and merge` - add it to the appropriate point in the commit history).
 You will need to `Confirm the merge` and you have incorporated the changes into your repo.
-* If you do not want the changes then Close the commit at the bottom without merging.
+* If you do not want the changes then `Close the commit` button at the bottom without merging.
+Be polite, the other person will be informed.

 ## Removing a remote repository